rbCAS/rbcas.github.com/docs/configuration/index.md

 `admin_user` and `admin_password` are the credentials to perform user lookup.
 If your LDAP server allows anonymous access, you don't need to provide these two parameters.

+If you don't want to use encryption (TLS) for the connection to your LDAP server, just leave the option `encryption` away. `encryption` has only one option to chose: `simple_tls`

 #### Database

 Example configuration for an authentication against a MySQL table: